nvbogu/Natural-Language-Understanding-API/README.md

 git clone https://github.com/Ameckto/voice_assistant_ai_for_conference_systems.git
 ```

-The repository you just downloaded makes usage of the Spacy package which is a free open-source library for Natural Language Processing in Python.
+The repository you just downloaded makes usage of the Spacy package which is a free open source library for Natural Language Processing in Python.
 Thus you need to install it by running:

 ```sh